marhop/droidsfmin/README.md

 # Usage

+## Basic features

-The `droidsfmin` tool is a command line tool.
+The DROID Signature File Minimizer is a command line tool.
 It is a standalone executable (compiling see below, TODO offer public download of executables) meaning it needs no installation but may be run directly.
 Put it into some directory, `cd` there (or put it in your `$PATH`) and run the following command to get a nice and helpful message:

     $ droidsfmin -h